Clinical Instructor, Rehabilitation Sciences

 1919 W. Taylor St., AHs 560-C AHSB

 Orit received an MA in history from Northwestern University; MA in Adult Education from National Luis University, where she later taught courses as an adjunct instructor, and an MS in Occupational Therapy from UIC.
 Orit has taught in the undergraduate rehabilitation sciences program since January 2017.

 Service to the Community

 Orit is working with the Hyde Park Refugee Project and with Bethany House, two local community groups dedicated to assisting asylum seekers and resettlement of refugee families in the Hyde Park neighborhood in Chicago.
-Over the last 18 months, this volunteer-based organization provided intensive resettlement support to three refugee families.

 MS, Occupational Therapy; University of Illinois at Chicago